-The bill SB112, titled "An Act to make appropriations for the support, maintenance, and development of public education in Alabama for the fiscal year ending September 30, 2026," outlines a comprehensive funding plan for various educational initiatives, totaling approximately $6.77 billion from the Education Trust Fund and other sources.
-Key insertions include the establishment of new funding structures, such as the Alabama Incentives Financing Authority Bonds for debt service payments, and specific allocations for programs like the Alabama Dental Service Program, Early Childhood Education initiatives, and the RAISE Act Program, which supports local education agencies based on student demographics.
-The bill emphasizes accountability by mandating regular reporting on fund usage and effectiveness, as well as ensuring that funds are directed towards educational purposes without being used for membership dues to organizations.
+The bill SB112, titled "An Act to make appropriations for the support, maintenance, and development of public education in Alabama for the fiscal year ending September 30, 2026," outlines a comprehensive funding strategy for various educational initiatives in Alabama, with a total allocation of approximately $6.77 billion from the Education Trust Fund and other sources.
+Key insertions include the establishment of new funding structures for programs such as the Alabama Incentives Financing Authority Bonds, the RAISE Act Program, and the Reading is Fundamental Program, among others.
+The bill emphasizes accountability by mandating semi-annual reporting on fund allocations and expenditures, as well as ensuring that funds are used strictly for their intended educational purposes.
+Notable provisions also include the establishment of a District Technology Director position, funding for cybersecurity improvements, and a focus on enhancing early learning experiences through the Strong Start/Strong Finish initiative.

 Engrossed: 41-4-80, 41-19-1